 Guided Activities in Sossusvlei

 One of the benefits to paying extra for the &Beyond experience is the all inclusive nature of these lodges.
-Rates include full-board (breakfast, lunch, dinner) as well as all your laundry and daily activities.
+Rates include all meals, daily activities and laundry service.
 On the first morning we set off for a half day tour to Sossusvlei and climbed the famous Big Daddy dune.
 Afterwards we saw Deadvlei – a photographer’s delight.
 Finally our ranger cooked us breakfast before heading back to the lodge.
 Other activities include sundowner missions, quad biking, e-bikes and guided walks around the area.

 Book your Stay